 3. Dust Collection – What’s the best dust collector for a small shop?

-Wood Dust collection systems can categorized into several large and fine particles.
-The biggest volume of dust are the large particles.
-This is reflected by the dust from routing edges, CNC and saws for example.
-A good dust collection system connects by way of a duct or hose system connected to your tools removes the dust to a dust collector which you can dispose of by way of air flow.
+Wood Dust collection systems can be categorized into several large and fine particles.
+The biggest volume of dust is the large particles.
+This is reflected by the dust from routing edges, CNC, and saws for example.
+A good dust collection system connects by way of a duct or hose system connected to your tools removes the dust to a dust collector which you can dispose of by way of airflow.

 Diagram your wood sign shop and floor space.
-This diagram will show each of your tools, workspace and size of your woodworking tools.
-This will help you design and plan your dust collection system, duct work and size.
-It will be the main focus of your dust collection system design to help you design your system with the least about of 90 degree turns and bends in your duct work.
+This diagram will show each of your tools, workspace, and size of your woodworking tools.
+This will help you design and plan your dust collection system, ductwork, and size.
+It will be the main focus of your dust collection system design to help you design your system with the least about 90 degree turns and bends in your ductwork.

 *Note: you may also want to look at expansion, keep in mind you may need to upgrade but if you plan ahead of time it will save time and money.